Maps in our Guides

 Mapping Policy

 We draw colour topographic maps of walks in our books.
 These have been provided to show a track or route location and some of these tracks are not displayed on other topographic maps.
 To aid location of the tracks and routes, our maps show streams, all roads and tracks and generally display contour heights of 25m or 50m.
 These contours give general relief of the landscape but will not show every ridge, rise or knoll.
 While liking the maps and finding them very useful, some have asked for these maps to have even more contours.
 We have considered this and generally will not be increasing contour lines to 10m or 20m - it is a huge amount of work to do so and it would not improve safety on many walks.
 Maps in a book can only be a maximum of a double page in size and often the tracks and routes will be right on the edge of the page.
 If you lost the route you could very easily walk right off the maps in a guide as the maps only show a small part of an area.
-With the larger and generally more detailed topographic map sheets, you usually get more of the surrounding country.
+With the larger and generally more detailed topographic paper map sheets or digital maps, you can see more of the surrounding country.
 It is then harder to 'walk off the map' and also with a map of the surrounding country you will have more features to use for navigation hence improving safety.

 This is why our maps are designed to supplement the information on topographic map sheets and not replace them - on all of our maps we provide a suggested map/maps to carry and use when walking.
 Yes we know some walkers will refuse to spend the few extra dollars for a map but its very cheap when compared to the cost of gear, travel costs and food.
 Guide books supplement maps and do not replace them.
-In other words - we recommend to use a map in conjunction with any guide book.
+In other words - we recommend using a map in conjunction with any guide book.

 HomeBushwalking | Ski-Touring | Photo Galleries | Published Books

-External Links | The Author | What's New | Site Map
+Overseas Walks | External Links | The Author | What's New | Site Map

 E-Mail to -